Role of Academic Advisor

 All doctoral students, including those on dissertation status, will be placed on registration hold prior to each semester.
 In order to register for courses, students must get electronic advisor sign-off each Fall and Spring semester.
 This ensures regular communication between the advisor/chair and student, and enables the advisor(s) to help guide the student with course selection.

 Students may change an advisor or Dissertation Chair at any time.
-If the student changes academic advisor(s) or Dissertation Chair, the student must notify the original advisor(s), Graduate Group in Nursing Chair, and the Associate Director of Graduate Academic Affairs in writing of the change.
+If the student changes academic advisor(s) or Dissertation Chair, the student must notify the original advisor(s), Graduate Group in Nursing Chair, and the Director of Advising and Student Affairs in writing of the change.

 To ease the transition, it is useful to schedule a meeting with the former advisor or chair and the new advisor or chair and the student to discuss future plans.
 Counseling about advisor changes is available with the Graduate Group in Nursing Chair or the Office of Student Services.